Researching New York: Resources and Strategies

 10:15-11:30 New York Land: Patents, Deeds, Land Companies, and the Military Tract (Karen Mauer Jones)

 This lecture will discuss land ownership and the records associated with land ownership in New York.
-We’ll touch briefly on patroons and manors (which will be covered in more depth in the next lecture), then talk about patents, military bounty land, land companies, etc. We’ll cover where the records are located and what you will find in them.
+We’ll touch briefly on patroons and manors, then talk about patents, military bounty land, land companies, etc. We’ll cover where the records are located and what you will find in them.

 1:00-2:15 Justice in the Empire State: Legal Records in New York, Part 2 (Judy G. Russell)

 Part II: The Records of New York’s State and Federal Courts.
 This session will look more specifically at the records and how they can be used to solve genealogical questions.

 2:45-4:00 New York Probate Part 1: Colonial Dutch and English (Jane E. Wilcox)

 New York has a notoriously complicated court system that affects all records, including probate records which are of particular interest to genealogists.
 That New York’s probate system is difficult to navigate is an understatement.
 Part 1 of New York Probate will help demystify the first 160 years of estate records in New York by taking a journey to learn how and where to find wills and administrations in the Dutch and English provinces from 1624 to 1777.
 We’ll explore Dutch notarial and provincial records, town records, and various English colonial court records including Mayor’s, Prerogative, Chancery, Common Pleas, and Probate, as well as key concepts in Dutch and English colonial probate law.
 We’ll learn where to find colonial probate records, including the New York State Archives, county offices, online and more.
 Essential resources and finding aids important for successful searching and examples using colonial probate records will be featured.

 8:30-9:45 New York Probate Part 2: During and After the Revolutionary War (Jane E. Wilcox)